webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

 - Line(1) : Load the webos-service module.
 For more details about webos-service, see [webos-service Library API Reference.]({{< relref "webos-service-library-api-reference" >}})
 - Line(4) : Register the JS Service.
 - Line(7~12) : Register the `hello` method which responds to a request with a "Hello, JS Service!!" message
-- Line(15~21) : Register the `locale` method.
-This method gets the value of locale information from the response received by calling settingsservice's `getSystemSettings` method.
+- Line(15~21) : Register the `time` method.
+This method gets the value of UTC information from the response received by calling settingsservice's `getSystemSettings` method.

 ### README.md